airockchip/rknn_model_zoo/FAQ.md

 Due to the memory size limit of **RV1103** and **RV1106**, the **memory** usage of many larger models exceeds the board limit, so corresponding demos are not provided now.

+### 1.11 Segmentation fault error will occur when opencv and jpeg libraries are used together

+This is because the jpeg library included in opencv conflicts with jpeg_turbo library in rknn_model_zoo/3rdparty.
+The solution can be:
+1.Recompile an opencv library without jpeg library
+2.If you only want to use opencv to read or save jpg images, you can specify the '-j' parameter in ./build-linux.sh or ./build-android.sh to disable jpeg_turbo library

+### 1.12 Failed during compilation or prompted that some dependent libraries could not be found during runtime
+This is because the cross compiler currently used is different from the default cross compiler used by rknn_model_zoo.
+Please follow the instructions in the [Compilation_Environment_Setup_Guide.md](./docs/Compilation_Environment_Setup_Guide.md) document to recompile using the corresponding compiler (Note: Remember to delete the old build directory)

 ## 2. RGA